pulumi/docs/content/blog/automation-api/index.md

 Keep an eye out!
 [Python](https://github.com/pulumi/pulumi/compare/auto/python) and [C#](https://github.com/pulumi/pulumi/compare/auto/dotnet) support are under active development and coming soon.

-Last, we'd like to give a special thank you to the members of the community who have consulted with us, chimed in on the [original github issue](https://github.com/pulumi/pulumi/issues/3901), and have been there for the journey in [community slack](https://pulumi-community.slack.com/archives/C019YSXN04B).
+We'd like to give a special thank you to the community members who have consulted with us, chimed in on the [original GitHub issue](https://github.com/pulumi/pulumi/issues/3901), and have been there for the journey in [community slack](https://pulumi-community.slack.com/archives/C019YSXN04B).

 🏭 🏭 🏭 Happy automating! 🏭 🏭 🏭